kylehatton/ERTracking/README.md

 5. Click "Embed link"

-## Customization
+## Using Dark Mode

-You can customize the Exchange Rate Tracker by editing the files:

-- `index.html`: Structure of the tracker
-- `styles.css`: Visual appearance
-- `script.js`: Functionality and API integration
+The Exchange Rate Tracker includes a dark mode feature that can be toggled using the moon/sun icon in the top right corner.
+The app will also automatically detect your system's color scheme preference on first load.

 ## Technical Details

-- Uses the [ExchangeRate.host](https://exchangerate.host) API for currency data
+- Uses the [Open Exchange Rates API](https://open.er-api.com) for currency data
 - Implements client-side data fetching with CORS support
 - Uses Chart.js for data visualization
 - Includes a date range picker for flexible time period selection
 - All processing happens in the browser with no backend requirements
+- Provides fallback mechanisms for cryptocurrency rates

+## Updates in this Version

+- Fixed data loading issues by switching to a more reliable API
+- Added dark mode support with system preference detection
+- Improved error handling and fallback mechanisms for unsupported currency pairs
+- Enhanced visualization for both light and dark modes
+- Added responsive design improvements for better embedding

 ## Limitations